 History and Tradition of the Dream Catcher

 The nations indigenous to the United States have legends and traditions dating back thousands of years.
-These legends, much like any other culture, tell stories of how the world was created, purposes of plants and vegetation, how men and women came to be and other aspects of history and geological changes.
+These legends, much like any other culture, tell stories of how the world was created, detail the purposes of plants and vegetation, explain how men and women came to be, and address other aspects of history and geological changes.

-There were also legends of the spirit world and the deepest recesses of the mind - which was thought by some to play out in a person's dreams.
+There were also legends of the spirit world and the deepest recesses of the mind—which were thought by some to play out in a person's dreams.
 These dreams, while believed to be revealing in nature, could be affected by the energy in the area that was slept in.
 The Ojibwe, (sometimes spelled Ojibwa) nation created what are now known as "dream catchers".

 This tribe is also known as the Chippewa.
 These hoops entwined with thin rope or netting into a web or "snare", were thought to change the very energy of a room by trapping everything negative within the weaving.

 In the last fifty years, the tradition of the dream catcher has been adopted by many Native American tribes, however the first ones were exclusive to the Ojibwe.
 They were indigenous as far north as Ontario Canada, and states such as Michigan, Wisconsin, North Dakota and Minnesota.

 The popular "spider web" dream catcher is very close to the designs of the first ones.
 They can be as small as 3 1/2 inches across and are best made with the brightly colored red willow that is collected from the first days of spring or dogwood.
 Sinew (animal tissue) was used by many for the thread in the original dream catchers, as well as nettle-stalk fiber.